 As we enter the so-called Fourth Industrial Revolution also known as Industry 4.0, it’s imperative for high schools to keep pace with the skills they teach.
-Schools that are part of the SME Education Foundation’s PRIME® (Partnership Response in Manufacturing Education) initiative do just that, working with industry to tailor technological and manufacturing curricula to high school students as they travel along their manufacturing career pathways.
+Schools that are part of the SME Education Foundation’s PRIME® (Partnership Response in Manufacturing Education) initiative do just that, working with industry to tailor manufacturing curricula to high school students as they travel along their manufacturing career pathways.

 What general skills are workers going to need as they ply their trades during the Industry 4.0 era?
 According to the World Economic Forum, the Top 10 skills in 2020 will be: